Natalism: Religion

-Many religions encourage procreation and religiousness in members is tied to higher fertility rates.
-Judaism, Islam, and major branches of Christianity, including the Church of Jesus Christ of Latter-day Saints and the Catholic Church encourage procreation.
+Many religions encourage procreation, and religiousness in members can sometimes correlate to higher rates of fertility.
+Judaism, Islam, and many branches of Christianity, including the Church of Jesus Christ of Latter-day Saints and the Catholic Church, encourage procreation.
 In 1979 one research paper indicated that Amish people had an average of 6.8 children per family.
-A movement among conservative Protestants, known as the Quiverfull movement, advocates for large families and views children as blessings from God.
+Among some conservative Protestants, the Quiverfull movement advocates for large families and views children as blessings from God.